search

 What are swap points?

 Swap points refer to the interest rate differential that arises in FX trading involving currencies from two countries with different policy interest rates; they are also known as "interest rate adjustments."
 By selling a low-interest-rate currency and buying a high-interest-rate currency, you receive the interest rate differential as swap points; conversely, you pay them in the opposite scenario.
-Swap points accrue daily while a position is held.Please note that swap points for the following weekend, when no swap points are charged, are accrued on Wednesday as "triple swap points" (for energy CFDs, this occurs on Friday).
+Swap points accrue daily while a position is held.Please note that swap points for the following weekend, when no swap points are charged, are accrued on Wednesday as a “triple swap” (for energy CFDs, this occurs on Friday).

 Watch out for the "gap" at the start of the week

 Due to this "window," there is a possibility that your margin maintenance ratio could drop significantly early Monday morning, triggering a margin call (forced liquidation).
 Therefore, we recommend that you avoid holding positions over the weekend.
-If you wish to hold a position overnight, please ensure that you have sufficient margin in your trading account.
+If you wish to hold a position overnight, please ensure you have sufficient margin in your trading account.

 週明けの窓 週明けの窓

-You cannot place orders outside of trading hours
+You cannot place orders outside of trading hours.

 Frequently Asked Questions (FAQ) About Exness Trading Hours